Giorgio Gaber: Death

-A lifelong smoker, Giorgio Gaber died on New Year's Day 2003 after a long battle with lung cancer, in his country house in Montemagno near Camaiore, in Tuscany, and is buried at the Monumental Cemetery of Milan.
+A lifelong smoker, Giorgio Gaber died on New Year's Day 2003 after a long battle with lung cancer, in his country house in Montemagno, near Camaiore, Tuscany, and his body was buried at the Monumental Cemetery of Milan.

 In 2004, the refurbished underground auditorium of the Pirelli Tower in Milan was dedicated to him.

-In 2012 Patti Smith recorded the cover of Io come persona, translated into English "I as a person", contained in the anthological album ...io ci sono.
+In 2012, Patti Smith recorded the cover of Io come persona, translated into English "I as a person", contained in the anthological album ...io ci sono.

-On the 25th of January, 2022, Gaber was honoured with a Google Doodle in celebration of his 83rd birthday.
+On 25 January 2022, Gaber was honoured with a Google Doodle in celebration of his 83rd birthday.